-Why I do what I do
+Why I do this

 For example: if you google “ways to support students with ADHD,” the following list pops up on the CDC website: